A drafty home has more risk than just catching a cold

 If the value of the home is lower than the mortgage debt on the home, this means there is potentially a residual debt.
 In this situation, the Loan-to-Value ratio is higher than 100 percent.
 A potential residual debt only becomes an issue if people move house, for instance due to divorce or separation or problems with meeting the monthly mortgage payments, for example due to losing one’s job.
 In a situation of payments in arrears, a mortgage provider will ultimately insist on a forced sale of the home.
 The ultimate sale price of the home will determine the amount of the residual debt.

 It is reasonable to assume that households in green-labeled homes are less at risk of a sizable residual debt than households in red-labeled homes.
 The value of the home (and therefore also the sale price) is of course affected by the sustainability of the home.
-A forthcoming study by Rabobank shows that energy-saving measures positively affect the value of a home.
-Homes with solar panels are worth more than homes without, also after taking account of all the background characteristics such as the size of the property.
-This effect is strongest in rural areas.
 Based on Dutch data, homes with a green energy label sell faster and at a higher price than homes with a red label.
 This effect is seen mainly in areas outside the large cities, where the housing market features less demand.
 But the Netherlands is not unique.
 In other countries as well – including England, the United States and Spain – a positive connection has been demonstrated between the energy efficiency of a home and its value.
 Owners of red-labeled homes not only have to take account of a ‘brown discount’ (meaning that the home is worth less), but also less price appreciation, as shown by a study carried out in England.
 There is thus a possibility that red-labeled homes will lose value faster in the future.

 Since a home’s value (and therefore also the potential proceeds of a sale) is to some extent determined by its energy label, the energy label does affect the size of any residual debt.
 A red energy label thus negatively affects the sale proceeds and can increase the amount of the residual debt.